 - A need to be cared for.

-When people are diagnosed with the disorder, a minimum of five other symptom will also be displayed:
+When people are diagnosed with the disorder, a minimum of five other symptoms will also be displayed:

-- Feeling uncomfortable with one’s own independent, uniqueness, and individuality.
+- Feeling uncomfortable with one’s own independence, uniqueness, and individuality.

 - Reaching out for advice and reassurance for most daily decisions.

 - Handing over major areas of one’s life to a caregiver or an authority figure (e.g., having a parent pay your bills).

 - Experiencing the intense fear of being abandoned by a caregiver.

 - Being extremely obedient and compliant toward authority figures.

 - When a caretaking relationship comes to an end, replacing it quickly so as to avoid caring for oneself.

 - Having difficulty with establishing and cultivating mutual friendships that do not evolve into caretaking relationships.